-In its 2012 Article 25.8 request, the United States provided evidence of central government and sub-central government subsidy measures that provided assistance to a wide range of industrial sectors in China, including semiconductors, aerospace, steel, fisheries, and textiles.
+In its 2012 Article 25.8 request, the United States included evidence of central government and sub-central government subsidy measures that provided assistance to a wide range of industrial sectors in China, including semiconductors, aerospace, steel, fisheries, and textiles.
 Under Article 25.9 of the Subsidies Agreement, China was obligated to respond, "as quickly as possible and in a comprehensive manner".
 When China did not respond to this request, the United States submitted a counter notification under Article 25.10 of the Subsidies Agreement in October 2014 (see below) covering most of the subsidy programs raised in the 2012 Article 25.8 request, and revised the 2012 request for the remaining programs not included in the counter notification.

 The United States also submitted an Article 25.8 request in 2014.
 This request pertains to China's policies, programs, and implementing measures in support of its "strategic emerging industries" (SEI).
 A key objective of this plan was to promote key SEI sectors, which included: (1) new energy vehicles, (2) new materials (a category that includes textile products), (3) biotechnology, (4) high-end equipment manufacturing, (5) new energy, (6) nextgeneration information technology, and (7) energy conservation and environmental protection.
 As with other industrial planning measures in China, sub-central governments appeared to play an important role in implementing China's Twelfth Five-Year Plan for its SEI.
-Considering China's failure to respond to this Article 25.8 request, the United States submitted a counter notification under Article 25.10 of the Subsidies Agreement in October 2015 (see below) covering the made in October 2004.
-This submission was intended to prompt China to submit a subsidy notification, which China had not done since becoming a Member in 2001.
+Considering China's failure to respond to this Article 25.8 request, the United States submitted a counter notification under Article 25.10 of the Subsidies Agreement in October 2015 (see below) covering the subsidy measures raised in the 2014 Article 25.8 request.